Photos & Video

 Adam added 'He's slightly smaller than Peggie Sue, but just like her, I have seen lots of improvement as he's grown and matured.
 He will only get better with age.'

-"He has shown he will be similar to Peggie Sue, in that we will start him over five or six furlongs.
-I expect, like his sister, he will improve all the way through his 3YO season, but he's already shown at home that he can hold his own." commented trainer Adam West.
+"He has shown he will be similar to Peggie Sue, in that we will start him over six furlongs to teach him his job.
+I expect, like his sister, he will be best suited to five furlongs and improve all the way through his 3YO season, but he's already shown that he can hold his own against decent opposition on turf." commented trainer Adam West.

-"We're really looking forward to this lad's first few runs, as Peggie Sue is a stable favourite.
+"We're really looking forward to this lad's first few runs of the new season, as Peggie Sue is a stable favourite.
 All the indications at the moment are that he is taking the same path as his sister, and I anticipate we'll have him educated and raring to go by the time we get to spring 2021.

 Please note that while the Covid-19 restrictions are in place we are still allocating owners badges for the races, and holding stable visits where possible.
 We hope to stage a visit to Adam's Epsom yard for shareholders in autumn and again in spring.